 Can I set individual or company SLA rules?

-No. SLA rules are only available as team rules, and cannot be set up as individual rules or Company rules.
+No. SLA rules are only available as shared rules, and cannot be set up as individual rules or Company rules.

-SLA rules are available on the Prime plan or above.
+SLA rules are available on the Growth plan or above.
 Some legacy plans with different names may also have this feature.